Dharmogata/Simple-Baseball-EDA-/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+I recommend you install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

-I recommend users install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+I recommend you install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.